128technology/docs/docs/intro_installation_azure.md

 | Admin Username       | Fill out the field Admin Username with the desired username to login to the VM (Linux) via SSH.                                                                              |
 | Admin Public Key Data| Paste in the field Admin Public Key Data the SSH public key to be used to authenticate with the VM (Linux) instance via SSH.
 The key needs to be at least 2048-bit and in ssh-rsa format.
 Please find the following an example of a valid key next (To reduce the length of the key in this example multiple character have been replaced by three dots): ```ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQDHwB1Qe1KndGqKuT3F...GumfdHfdasy8N0kncMtp2wtkqoLsRWdJ4/WKaZBOrPd4Q== admin@Admin-MacBook-Pro.local```.
 For more information about creating ssh keys, see [Create SSH keys on Linux and Mac for Linux VMs in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys).                                                                                                         |

-Accept the terms and conditions ticking on the box I agree to the terms and conditions stated above.
+Accept the terms and conditions of the deployment ticking on the box "I agree to the terms and conditions stated above".

 Lastly click on the button Purchase to start the deployment.

-Once the deployment of the template completes information of the newly 128T Session Smart Router deployment is provided in the tab Output placed at the left hand side.
+Once the deployment of the template completes, information of the newly 128T Session Smart Router deployment is provided in the tab Output placed at the left hand side.

 ![Plans](/img/platforms_azure_deployment_complete.png)